qdrant/landing_page/qdrant-landing/content/documentation/concepts/_index.md

 [Explore](/documentation/concepts/explore/) includes several APIs for exploring data in your collections.

-## Hybrid queries
+## Hybrid Queries

-[Hybrid queries](/documentation/concepts/query/) combines multiple queries or performs them in more than one stage.
+[Hybrid Queries](/documentation/concepts/hybrid-queries/) combines multiple queries or performs them in more than one stage.

 ## Filtering